1920 Democratic National Convention

 The 1920 Democratic National Convention was held at the Civic Auditorium in San Francisco, California from June 28 to July 6, 1920.
 It resulted in the nomination of Governor James M. Cox of Ohio for president and Assistant Secretary of the Navy Franklin D. Roosevelt from New York for vice president.
 The 1920 Democratic National Convention marked the first time any party had held its nominating convention in a West Coast city.

 Neither President Woodrow Wilson, in spite of his failing health, nor former United States Secretary of State and three-time presidential candidate William Jennings Bryan had entirely given up hope that their party would turn to them, but neither was, in the event, formally nominated.
 In addition to the eventual nominee, Cox, the other high-scoring candidates as the voting proceeded were: Secretary of the Treasury William McAdoo and Attorney General Mitchell Palmer.
-On the forty-fourth ballot, Governor James M. Cox of Ohio was nominated for the Presidency.
+On the forty-fourth ballot, Governor James M. Cox of Ohio was nominated for the presidency.
 Cora Wilson Stewart of Kentucky, head of the National Education Association's new illiteracy commission, was chosen to second the nomination for Governor Cox.
 Mrs. Stewart was selected to replace Kentucky Representative J. Campbell Cantrill, highlighting the candidate's support for what would become the 19th Amendment.

+During the drafting of the Democratic Party platform, labor planks were drafted that were described as highly progressive,” with a stance against child labor and an argument made (as noted by one journal) ‘to recognize the right of labor to be represented in collective bargaining by “representatives of their own choosing.”’
+The program of a separate woman’s party, which focused on measures such as maternity benefits, insurance and old age pensions was “met favorably,” according to one journal.

-The platform adopted by the convention supported the League of Nations, albeit with qualifications, and women's suffrage.
+The platform adopted by the convention supported the League of Nations, albeit with qualifications, women's suffrage, and measures aimed at helping workers and farmers.